Skip to content Skip to main navigation Report an accessibility issue

 For students living in on-campus residence halls, University Housing provides conflict resolution resources (i.e., roommate agreements, etc).
 Please see the University Housing website, contact your Resident Assistant, or contact your Hall Director for more information.

-VolsGrow is a Canvas course created by SCCS to help students develop and restore dignity in themselves and their relationships.
+VolsGrow is a Canvas Catalog course created by SCCS to help students develop and restore dignity in themselves and their relationships.
 VolsGrow was developed with the guidance of Dr. Donna Hicks, an expert in the field of dignity.
-VolsGrow focuses on helping teach students about the importance of dignity, making them aware of the role it plays in their everyday lives.
+VolsGrow teaches students the value of dignity and increases their awareness of its important role in their everyday lives.

-SCCS staff are trained in a myriad of conflict resolution techniques.
-Email Graphic of a stick figure giving a presentation next to a chalk board. studentconduct@utk.edu to request a conflict resolution presentation by an SCCS staff member.
+Graphic of a stick figure giving a presentation next to a chalk board.